RokctAI/rPanel/README.md

 ### 💻 System Requirements

 RPanel is a modern, feature-rich control panel.
-To run the full stack (Frappe, MariaDB, Redis, Nginx, Exim, ClamAV), you need a server with sufficient resources.
+To run the full stack (Frappe, PostgreSQL, MariaDB, Redis, Nginx, Exim, ClamAV), you need a server with sufficient resources.

 | Resource | Minimum | Recommended |
 | :--- | :--- | :--- |